adslbarxatov/GrammarMustJoy/docs/en.md

 the conclusion suggests itself that the result of its existence wasn’t only the opportunity to collect some conclusions about what the ideal joke or anecdote could be.
-The fact is that in the process of filling the community, we successfully created and tested a mechanism that still exists as a button in the uNot application.
+The fact is that in the process of filling the community, we successfully created and tested a mechanism that now exists as a separate application.
 How does it work?

 - First, the VK community was created, which was filled manually from various sources. *Text entries*, usually *not exceeding a thousand characters in length*, were used as content.
 They were published either